bokulich-lab/q2-fondue/tutorial/tutorial.md

 A QIIME 2 plugin enabling an easy download of high throughput sequencing data and the corresponding metadata.

 With this easy-to-use plugin you have plenty of deposited sequencing data at your fingertips!
-Want to set your own data in comparison to other published datasets or start off with a meta-analysis?
-_q2-fondue_ is here to help!
+Want to set your own data in comparison to other published datasets or start off with a meta-analysis? _q2-fondue_ is here to help! :raised_hands:

+Why use _q2-fondue_?
+* incorporated provenance tracking
+* direct integration with QIIME 2 sequence analysis pipeline
+* support for multiple user interfaces
+* no need to navigate online databases to retrieve data

 This tutorial will give you an insight into working with q2-fondue and how the artifacts can further be used.